-I personally wouldn’t advise to go to Koh Lanta for just a day, but if you can stay on the island overnight, it’s definitely worth the trip.
+I personally wouldn’t advise going to Koh Lanta for just a day, but if you can stay on the island overnight, it’s definitely worth the trip.
 It was one of the favorite islands from our trip in Thailand!

 Even if you take the earliest boat from Phuket to Lanta in the morning, you’ll probably have just 4-5 hours on Koh Lanta.
 The last boats from Koh Lanta to Phuket leave around 1-1.30PM.
 Koh Lanta is a big island with lots going on, therefore I suggest that you stay on Koh Lanta for at least 1, ideally 2 nights.
 That way you can actually explore the island a bit more.

 Koh Lanta has miles of calm, sandy beaches and very few people compared to the other popular islands nearby.
 This makes it a welcome respite from Phuket, which is usually packed with tourists.